SabakiHQ/immutable-gametree/README.md

 - `property` `<String>`
 - `value` `<Primitive>`

+Adds the given `value` to the specified `property` of the node with the given `id`.
+Ignores duplicate values.
+If data doesn't include the given `property`, it will add it.

 #### `draft.removeFromProperty(id, property, value)`

 - `id` `<Primitive>`
 - `property` `<String>`
 - `value` `<Primitive>`

+Removes the given `value` from the specified `property` of the node with the given `id`.
+If property list gets empty, the property key will be removed from data.

 #### `draft.updateProperty(id, property, values)`